 Scrum is a framework for developing and sustaining complex products.
-Watch the short video above from the Scrum Alliance to get a quick introduction to Scrum.
+Watch the short video below from the Scrum Alliance to get a quick introduction to Scrum.

 For more details, read the below blog series about Scrum.
 The series are excerpt from the Scrum Guide by the co-creators of Scrum, Ken Schwaber and Jeff Sutherland.